phpeterson-usf/maketest/README.md

     <pre><code>make -ks test PROJECT=project02 DIR=../project02-phpeterson-usf</code></pre>
     `maketest` will generate a `.actual` file for each test case and one `.score` file in your directory.
-1. To get credit for passing a test case, your output must match the expected output case-insensitively.
+1. To get credit for passing a test case, your output must match the expected output.
+Case and whitespace are not significant (it's `diff -b -i`)
 1. The overall project rubric contains some portion for automated testing.
 The automated testing portion of the rubric is the sum of the scores in the `.score` file
 1. Since a clean repo does not contain build artifacts (like your `.o` files),